dusty-phillips/gitifyhg/README.rst

 Credits
 -------
 Dusty Phillips is the primary author of ``gitifyhg``.

 The current version was heavily inspired by and borrows code from Felipe Contreras's `git-remote-hg <https://felipec.wordpress.com/2012/11/13/git-remote-hg-bzr-2/>`_ project.

-Max Horn and Jed Brown are also current maintainers of the project.
+Other contributors include (alphabetical order):

+* Alex Sydell
-Jason Chu and Alex Sydell have also contributed to ``gitifyhg``.
+* Jason Chu
+* Jed Brown
+* Max Horn
+* Paul Price